Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Abstract

 \section{Abstract}

-A new state of matter, an excitonic insulator state, was predicted to emerge from Bose-Einstein condensation of electron-hole pairs.
+A new state of matter, an excitonic insulator (EI) state, was predicted to emerge from Bose-Einstein condensation of electron-hole pairs.
 Some candidate materials were suggested but it has been elusive to confirm its existence.
-Recent works gave renewed support for the excitonic insulator picture of the charge density wave state below the critical temperature $T_c \approx 200 $ K of $1T$-TiSe$_{2}$.
-Yet, an important link to its establishment is to show that the measured $T_c$ indeed follows from the Coulomb interaction alone.
+Recent works gave renewed support for the EI picture of the charge density wave (CDW) state below the critical temperature $T_c \approx 200 $ K of $1T$-TiSe$_{2}$.
+Yet, an important link to its establishment is to show that a majority fraction of the measured $T_c$ indeed follows from the Coulomb interaction alone, while a quantitative match of the $T_c$ may require assistance from the electron-lattice coupling.
+This will establish that the CDW is formed predominantly by the Coulomb interaction and help confirm the EI view for TiSe$_2$.
 Here, we provide such calculations by solving the exciton gap equation with material specific electronic structures.
-We obtain, with no fitting parameters, $T_c \approx 200 -240$ K for the normal state gap of $E_g \approx 110-140$ meV and the measured doping dependence of $T_c$.
+We obtain, with no fitting parameters, $T_c \approx 135 \pm 27$ K for the normal state gap of $E_g \approx 74 \pm 15$ meV.
+It seems that the calculated $T_c$ from Coulomb interaction gives a majority fraction of experimental $T_c$ for recently determined values of $E_g$.
+The measured doping dependence of $T_c$ was satisfactorily reproduced as well.
 Also in agreement with experiments are the same set of calculations of the photoemission spectroscopy and density of states.
-The semiconducting state above and excitonic insulator below $T_c$ together should give a coherent picture of $1T$-TiSe$_2$.
+The semiconducting state above and EI below $T_c$ together should give a coherent picture of $1T$-TiSe$_2$.